Cluster Data with a Self-Organizing Map

 The Neural Net Clustering app has example data to help you get started training a neural network.

 To import the example iris flower clustering data, select Import > Import Iris Flowers Data Set.
-If you import your own data from file or the workspace, you must specify the predictors and if the observations are in rows or columns.
+If you import your own data from file or the workspace, you must specify the predictors and whether the observations are in rows or columns.

 Information about the imported data appears in the Model Summary.
 This data set contains 150 observations, each with four features.